 So, that’s what SEO marketing is all about – finding a target keyword (search query) that people are seeking to answer for, writing a compelling article that addresses all their concerns, and taking measures to outrank those already ranking for it.

-To better understand how you can rank your content higher in the search engines, you need to first understand how search works – and this article has everything you need to know – keep reading to find out.
+To better understand how you can rank your content higher in the search engines, you need to understand how search works – and this article has everything you need to know.

-Before we classify SEO into 6 types, let’s understand why it is essential for business success.
+Before classifying SEO into 6 types, let’s understand why it is essential for business success.

 Is SEO Important for Business?

 Despite being a ‘complicated’ process, though manageable, SEO is very important for your business’s success.
-First of all, it enables you to answer potential customers’ questions, create authority and increase traffic to your website.
+First, it enables you to answer potential customers’ questions, create authority and increase traffic to your website.

-And if you have monetized your website or blog using Google Adsense, or any other ad network, your pages will record more page views.
-This means you get to earn more from ad impressions, and higher are possibilities that some audiences may click on some of the ads, and make you even more money.
+And if you have monetized your website or blog using Google Adsense, your pages will record more page views.
+This means you get to earn more from ad impressions, and higher are possibilities that some audiences may click on some of the ads and make you even more money.

 Types of SEO & their Elements

 SEO is a multi-element process that can be further clarified into the following elements (types):

 1. On-Page SEO Marketing